• beehiiv Blog

 Status

-You don’t have to use all of these; and, you can create as many other status options as you need to.
-Remember, this content calendar is meant to make your life easier in the long run–so don’t be afraid to tailor it to your needs.
+You don’t have to use all of these, and you can create as many other status options as needed.
+Remember, this content calendar is meant to make your life easier in the long run, so don’t be afraid to tailor it to your needs.

 Subject Line